TotallyInformation/node-red-contrib-uibuilder/README.md

 ### 2.2.
 Simple flow

 Once installed, add a simple flow consisting of a trigger, a uibuilder and a debug node all connected in order.
-Deploy the changes then double click on the uibuilder node, click "Advanced" and then click on "Path & Module Info" then click on the web page url.
+Deploy the changes then double click on the uibuilder node, click on the web page url.

 That will show you a simple page that makes use of [VueJS](https://github.com/vuejs/vue#readme) and [bootstrap-vue](https://bootstrap-vue.js.org/).
 It shows the messages being sent and recieved and has a button that inrements a counter while sending the updated count back to Node-RED.

 ### 2.3.
 Edit the source files

-From the node's admin ui, click on "Edit Source Files" to see the front-end code.
+From the node's configuration panel in the Editor, click on "Edit Source Files" to see the front-end code.
 Make some changes to see what happens.

+If you need more space for the editor, click on the <kbd>&#x2921;</kbd> button underneath the text editor.
+To get back, press the same button (which is now highlighted) or the <kbd>Esc</kbd> key.

+Click on the <kbd>Save</kbd> button to save changes, <kbd>Reset</kbd> to revert to the saved file, <kbd>Close</kbd> to exit the editor.
+Note that the close button isn't available while there are outstanding changes, press Save or Reset first.
+The Editor's red Done button is also disabled while there are still outstanding changes.

+You can create a new file and delete files as well with the appropriate buttons.
+If you delete one of the default `index.(html|css|js)` files and have the _Copy Index_ flag set (in advanced settings), the file will be replaced automatically with the default template file.
+Useful if you get into a complete mess.

-[VueJS](https://github.com/vuejs/vue#readme), [bootstrap](https://getbootstrap.com/) and [bootstrap-vue](https://bootstrap-vue.js.org/) make for a really easy to use initial setup that is very easy to use but powerful to build any kind of web user interface.
+The default included [VueJS](https://github.com/vuejs/vue#readme), [bootstrap](https://getbootstrap.com/) and [bootstrap-vue](https://bootstrap-vue.js.org/) packages make for a really easy to use initial setup that is very easy to use but powerful to build any kind of web user interface.
+The default template files should give you some ideas on how to use everything.

 ### 2.4.
+Install additional front-end libraries

+If the default [VueJS](https://github.com/vuejs/vue#readme), [bootstrap](https://getbootstrap.com/) and [bootstrap-vue](https://bootstrap-vue.js.org/) libraries are either not enough for you or you want to use a different framework, click the "Manage front-end libraries" button.
+Then click the <kbd>+ add</kbd> button and type in the name of the package as it is defined in npm.

+You can also remove installed libraries from here.

+The uibuilder _Detailed Information_ API page (link in the configuration panel) shows details of all packages installed, their URL for your html pages and their physical location on the server (so that you can track down the right file to include in your HTML).

+### 2.5.
 Additional Documentation in the WIKI

 Check out the [WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki) for more information, help and examples.